YES there are 45 more matches to look forward to. No a home draw is not a disaster. Thus spoke the voices of moderation. I prefer reality.

 They are an integral part of the FGR system.
 In addition to their defensive duties they move forward augmenting mid field and supporting the forwards.

 They add so much to the teams passing game.
-Without these two our wingers were isolated, and with the willing Taylor being well held by the excellent Cambridge central defenders, our attacking options were limited.
+Without these two our wingers were isolated, and with the willing Taylor being well held by the excellent Cambridge central defenders, our attacking

 It is the full -back injuries that concern me most.
 We know of Jared’s problems, but the situation concerning Chris Stokes is worrying, being difficult to diagnose.
 Perhaps rest will help.